Canada-Netherlands relations

 The Hague – known as the “City of Peace and Justice” – has long been synonymous with international legal institutions, the rule of law, and accountability for the most serious international crimes.
 In 1899, the Permanent Court of Arbitration was established to help resolve international disputes, and The Hague Conventions of 1899 and 1907 were among the first international treaties addressing the laws of war and war crimes.
 The Hague is home to the policing institution, Europol, and to the European justice institution, Eurojust, as well as many prominent international courts, tribunals, and legal mechanisms including:

-Canada supports these institutions and their important work to strengthen peaceful methods of conflict resolution, to bolster international efforts to end impunity, to promote respect for human rights and good governance, to promote multilateral efforts to combat crime and to center international law as the primary method for states to resolve disputes.
+Canada supports these institutions and their important work to strengthen peaceful methods of conflict resolution, to bolster international efforts to end impunity, and to promote respect for human rights, good governance, multilateral efforts to combat atrocity crimes, and international law as a basis upon which States work to resolve disputes.
 Canada played a pivotal role to establish the International Criminal Court in 2002 and continues to contribute to its development and functioning.

 The Hague-based Organisation for the Prohibition of Chemical Weapons (OPCW) implements the Chemical Weapons Convention (CWC) to which Canada is a State Party, along with over 190 other countries.
 The CWC bans the development, use, stockpiling and transfer of chemical weapons, promotes accountability for their use, and monitors production of chemicals and their trade for legitimate purposes.
+The OPCW won the Nobel Peace Prize in 2013 for its extensive efforts to eliminate chemical weapons, and in 2023, the OPCW verified the complete destruction of the world’s declared chemical weapons stockpiles.
 Canada’s Permanent Representative to the OPCW is our Ambassador to the Kingdom of the Netherlands.
-In 2023, the OPCW completed its verification of the destruction of the world’s declared chemical weapons stockpiles.
-The Nobel Prize for Peace was awarded to the OPCW in 2013 for its extensive efforts to eliminate chemical weapons.

 Canada has shown significant financial, human and intellectual leadership in building international stability, peaceful cooperation, and rule of law, including through support to these international organisations based in The Hague.
-Our strong bilateral partnership with the Netherlands, as host country, also helps to develop and sustain these institutions.
+Our strong bilateral partnership with the host country also helps to develop and sustain these institutions.

 Canada is proud of the many Canadians who serve the cause of disarmament and non-proliferation, international justice and accountability through their important work at the international organisations, courts and tribunals located in The Hague.